Skip to main content

 Identity (ID) theft

-• You notice unauthorized activity on your bank account or new accounts on your credit report.
+• You notice unauthorized activity on your bank account or spot new accounts on your credit report.

-• You receive unexpected letters and calls from debt collectors about loans or other debt that you don’t owe.
+• You receive communications about an issue with your taxes, or about a debt you don't owe.

-• You’re alerted that your account was accessed from a new device you don’t recognize.
+• You're alerted that your account was accessed from a new device that you don't recognize.

 • Never give out your personal information via email, text or to an unsolicited caller.